How to Perform a 1911 function check and safety check.

 Anytime you disassemble or field strip your 1911 for cleaning purposes, recoil spring replacement, plunger tube replacement, upgrade, etc. it is necessary to perform a function check and safety check.
 This is simply a series of steps to be sure that the gun has been assembled properly and the firearm safeties are working normally..

-This tutorial will walk you step-by-step through a thorough mechanical function check.
+This tutorial will walk you step-by-step through a complete mechanical function check.

 The checks in this tutorial are very thorough.
 There is more here than a safety check.
 When you reassemble your 1911, it is advisable to at least do the safety checks.
 Steps 11-15 deal specifically with the thumb and grip safeties.